I may earn a commission from links in this post. Thank you!

 At 4″ diameter it’s slightly larger than a traditional compact, although still balances well in the hand.
 I feel this is the perfect size in a 10x magnifying mirror.
 If it were much smaller you’d only be looking at one hair at a time!
 The second mirror is unmagnified (1x).

-Like all the mirrors I recommend, this compact has optical-grade glass for a sharp and distortion-free reflection.
+Like all the mirrors I recommend, this small pocket mirror has optical-grade glass for a sharp and distortion-free reflection.

 The hinge is well-made, of metal, and the lid stays in whatever angle you position it, from fully closed to 180 degrees open.
 So you can rest the mirror on any surface and have both hands free for makeup.
 This is the best small compact mirror.

 I’ve chosen this one for its 20x magnifying mirror.
 Such high power mirrors are hard to find, and is the main appeal of this selection.
 Again, the optics are great with quality glass and no distortion.